mcenirm/awscliv2-rpm/goals.md

 - [ ] automate trigger (releases? weekly?) for new versions
 - [ ] avoid having to update this repo to handle new versions
 - [ ] properly check PGP signature
-- [ ] look into packaging the session manager plugin
+- [ ] look into similar package for the session manager plugin

 # References